Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Road Conditions, Climate, Where to Sleep, Safety, Phone Signal – All You Need to Know

-We cycled the Manali Leh Highway in June 2023.
-The Indian government is currently investing a lot of money to bring tourists to the area, probably too many, they are building tunnels, and fixing roads in the region.
-This guide is accurate to June 2023 and the conditions and route will be changed over time.
-Older guides suggest that there are many river crossings and rough terrain; bridges and infrastructure have since been significantly developed and as of 2023 we were able to complete the route with our feet only getting wet once or twice.
+This guide is accurate as of June 2024, and conditions and the route will change over time.
+Older guides suggest there are many river crossings and rough terrain; bridges and infrastructure have since been significantly improved, and as of 2024, we were able to complete the route with our feet getting wet only once or twice.

-We started from Shimla and cycled the amazing Spiti Valley before popping up on the Manali Leh, a great way to acclimatize.
-We also took a detour and cycled the Lakes Region (Tso Moriri) for which you’ll need a permit easily obtainable in Leh.
+We also took a detour and cycled the Lakes Region (Tso Moriri), for which you’ll need a permit easily obtainable in Leh.
 From Leh, we proceeded to Kashmir and finished our bicycle tour in Srinagar.
-In this post, we’ll focus only on the Manali Leh part of our bikepacking itinerary.
+In this post, we’ll focus only on the Manali-Leh section of our bikepacking itinerary.

-In this guide we’ll talk about:
+In this guide, we’ll talk about:

 • Manali Leh Highway – From Where to Start.